rortizmerino/GenomicsWorkshop/Lesson2.md

 $ scp YOUR-NETID@linux-bastion.tudelft.nl:~/dc_workshop/results/vcf/SRR2584866_final_variants.vcf ~/Desktop/files_for_igv
 ~~~

-You will need to type the password for your AWS instance each time you call `scp`.
+You will need to type the password for your NETID each time you call `scp`.

 Next, we need to open the IGV software.
 If you haven't done so already, you can download IGV from the [Broad Institute's software page](https://www.broadinstitute.org/software/igv/download), double-click the `.zip` file
 to unzip it, and then drag the program into your Applications folder.